 How To Successfully Defend Against Mimikatz

 As this in-the-wild case study shows, SentinelOne’s static and behavioral AI approach provides robust prevention and protection against the use of mimikatz.
 Even when injected directly into memory, regardless of origin, SentinelOne is able to observe, intercept, and prevent the behavior.
 Even more important, however, is that as a result, we also prevent the damage that mimikatz can cause.
-That is, the loss of critical credentials, data, and ultimately time and money is avoided as mimikatz cannot evade the SentinelOne on-device agent.
+The loss of critical credentials, data, and ultimately time and money is avoided as mimikatz cannot evade the SentinelOne on-device agent.

 SentinelOne offers a best-in-class solution to handle all angles of mimikatz-centric attacks with behavioral AI and Active EDR.
-There is simply no substitute for autonomous endpoint detection and response in today’s threat landscape.
+There is no substitute for autonomous endpoint detection and response in today’s threat landscape.